Roaches? Gross! Why would I want bulk dubia roaches in my house?

 Normally, crickets need to be gut-loaded for 24 hours prior to feeding them to your pet.
 But dubia roaches are unique, because they have a long, 3 day digestive track.
 This means they can hold more nutritional food, offering more nutritional value.

 Yes.
 Again, even though dubia roaches are naturally more nutritious, it's always beneficial to dust your feeders.
-Dusting is a great way to add vitamin d to your pet's diet.
-Since many reptiles, like bearded dragons and leopard geckos, receive most of their vitamin d through the sun, they need vitamin d supplements to provide them with the nutrients they naturally receive in the wild.
+Dusting is a great way to add calcium and vitamin D to your pet's diet.
+Since many reptiles, like bearded dragons and leopard geckos, receive most of their vitamin D through the sun, they need vitamin D supplements to provide them with the nutrients they naturally receive in the wild.
+Since feeders are in the nymph stage of the dubia roach life cycle, only the small, medium, and large dubias need to be dusted.

 Depending on which vendor you buy dubia roaches from, you can either store them in the container they are shipped in.
 Or, you can create your own enclosure.
 Large, plastic storage tubs, or glass aquariums will provide the best temporary home.
 Dubia roaches will not be able to climb the smooth walls, and will remain inside the container.

 Dubia roaches are sensitive to light, and prefer dark spaces.
-So it'll benefit them if their temporary habitat is covered a lid.
+So it'll benefit them if their temporary habitat or colony kit is covered with a lid.
 Or, you can provide egg crates for them to hide in.
+The egg crates will be important when caring for your dubia roaches in a clear container.
+If they get exposed to light, they will become stressed, and will not breed as proficiently as a properly cared for dubia roach colony.

 How to Breed Dubia Roaches